-Adventist Community Services is the official community outreach ministry of the Seventh-day Adventist® Church in the North American Division territories which comprises of North America, Guam and Micronesia, and Bermuda.
+Adventist Community Services (ACS) is the official community outreach ministry of the Seventh-day Adventist® Church in the North American Division territories which comprises of North America, Guam and Micronesia, and Bermuda.
 ACS serves the whole person, a concept known as holistic ministry whose mission is to “serve communities in Christ’s name.”

 The Seventh-day Adventist® Church still sends out hundreds of cross-cultural missionaries every year—more than any other Adventist-affiliated ministry.
 Although the Adventist Church has experienced tremendous growth there are still many challenges in the mission field today.
 Adventist Mission highlights these challenges and shows how your mission offerings meet them by helping telling the world about God’s love.
 Through videos, magazines, the Internet, stories and pictures, Adventist Mission is working to make mission real to Adventists around the world.

 The Knoxville Grace Seventh-day Adventist® Church recognizes that everyone experiences financial strain at times and needs external assistance.
 In answer to God's call to care for the poor and oppressed, we have established a ministry of compassion for people in need.
 Click the above weblink to learn more about the financial assistance that we provide through our compassion ministry for genuine situations of need.